YingyGong/dspin_package/README.md

 MLE is exactly solution of the problem but only applies to small network.
 MCMC is slightly more scalable to networks with 20-40 nodes.
 PL takes more simplified approximation to the problem which scales to hundreds of nodes, but requires larger cell number for the approximation to be effective. in the gene program discovery function model.network_inference(), D-SPIN takes the following major arguments

 * sample_col_name (str, optional): Column name in adata.obs for sample information.
 Default is 'sample_id'
+* control_col_name (str, optional): Column name in adata.obs for whether the cell is in a control sample.
+If not provided, all cells are treated as non-control and relative response vector are the same as response vector.
 * batch_col_name (str, optional): Column name in adata.obs for batch information.
-Default is 'batch'
+Relative response are computed by the control response vector in the same batch.
+If not provided, all cells are treated as one batch.
 * method (str, optional): Method used for network inference.
 Options are 'auto', 'maximum_likelihood', 'mcmc_maximum_likelihood', 'pseudo_likelihood'.
 * example_list (List[str], optional): List of samples to use for network inference.
 Default is using all samples available in adata.obs[sample_col_name].
 * record_step (int, optional): Number of steps to record training progress.
 Default is 10.